quotekio/cpp-lsclient/README.md

 and select the following packages during setup: cmake, libcurl, gcc, g++.
 Then, you just have to follow the Linux compile and install intructions above.

-* The second option is to install the libcurl and pthread windows ports ( can be found respectively at http://curl.haxx.se/download.html and http://sourceforge.net/projects/pthreads4w/ ) and build the LSClient library in your favorite IDE.
+* The second option is to install the libcurl windows port ( can be found at http://curl.haxx.se/download.html) and build the LSClient library in your favorite IDE.

 Sample Usage